PeteZah-Games/.github/profile/README.md

 ## Our Projects

 ### [PeteZahGames](https://github.com/PeteZah-Games/PeteZahGames)
 The world's most advanced proxy website.
-We hold 150+ games, a proxy ehich has become so well used that we've expanded to three servers and our own AI chatbot and music playet
+We hold 1000+ games, a proxy which has become so well used that we've expanded to three servers and our own AI chatbot and music player

 ### [PeteZah (Discord Bot)](https://github.com/PeteZah-Games/PeteZahBot)
 PeteZah is our in-house developed all-purpose Discord Bot.
 We use it for a variety of services in our Discord Server.